sprilukin/anhttpserver/README.md

 # Anhttpserver library

-## anhttpserver library (acronym for "Another HTTP Server") is a lighweight wrapper on top of Java 6 HTTP Server for easy functional testing
+## anhttpserver library (acronym for "Another HTTP Server") is a lightweight wrapper on top of Java 6 HTTP Server for easy functional testing

 ### Example